Thursday, May 26, 2022

 Tacomer is another taqueria/pozoleria is another eatery that's open late: https://www.yelp.com/biz/tacos-%C3%A1lvaro-oaxaca-2

-Terranova (is a quite good eatery, especially their daily special, and right on the zocalo.
+Terranova (is a quite good eatery, especially their daily special, and it's located on the zocalo.
 The street level and balcony level are both fun.
 If you find yourself in the zocalo and want an amiable place with great fresh juices and good ground level - or balcony level - "people watching", this is a good choice.
 If I recall correctly, Terranova (upstairs) also offers a very good buffet breakfast on Saturday and Sunday.)

 La Crepe: Not a great restaurant, but a good restaurant with some very good offerings.
 Wonderful balconies with tables for 3 that look out on Iglesia Santo Domingo and the Andador Turistico immediately below.